Humane society: Australia

 The first Society for the Prevention of Cruelty to Animals (SPCA), based on the British Royal Society for the Prevention of Cruelty to Animals (RSPCA), was set up in Victoria in 1871.
 This was followed by New South Wales in 1873; South Australia in 1875; Tasmania in 1878; Queensland in 1883; Western Australia in 1892; Australian Capital Territory in 1955 and Darwin in 1965.

 The Royal Warrant was given to the WA SPCA in 1920, followed by NSW SPCA in 1923, South Australia in 1937, Queensland in 1955, Tasmania in 1956 and Victoria in 1956.

 The national organisation, RSPCA Australia, was formed in 1981 to give a national voice on policy matters and advise the federal government on animal welfare issues.

 Canada

 The first SPCA in Canada was the Canadian SPCA founded in Montreal in 1869.
-The other societies developed on a regional basis and now 123 societies are represented at a federal level by the Canadian Federation of Humane Societies.
+The other societies developed on a regional basis and now 123 societies are represented at a federal level by Humane Canada, formerly named the Canadian Federation of Humane Societies.

 New Zealand

-Early British settlers brought with them the laws of England, and the English Protection of Animals Act of 1835 was adopted by New Zealand.
+Early British settlers brought with them the laws of England, and the British Cruelty to Animals Act 1835 was adopted by New Zealand.
 This was replaced by New Zealand's own Protection of Animals Act in 1878, and the first SPCA was formed in Dunedin in 1882 quickly followed by other societies.
 In 1933, all the societies amalgamated as a federation and this grew into the present day's Royal New Zealand Society for the Prevention of Cruelty to Animals.

 The Humane Society of New Zealand was established as a registered charity in 1975.